-16.11 Trusted CA Certificate Details
+13.11 Trusted CA Certificate Details

 Click CERTIFICATES, Trusted CAs to open the Trusted CAs screen.
-Select a certificate's radio button and click Details to open the Trusted CA Details screen.
+Click the details icon to open the Trusted CA Details screen.
 Use this screen to view in-depth information about the certification authority's certificate, change the certificate's name and set whether or not you want the ZyWALL to check a certification authority's list of revoked certificates before trusting a certificate issued by the certification authority.